The Lieutenant and the Lady

 Blast and damn.
 The ugly rumors were true, then.

-Something fragile splintered near the vicinity of Blaire Culpepper’s heart.
+Something fragile splintered in Blaire Culpepper’s heart.
 Lurking behind the dusty bookcase, she plopped her frilly parasol on the closest shelf.
 She grasped the edge, arms extended and head bowed, and braced herself.
 Sucking in a ragged breath, she fought the scorching pain radiating behind her breastbone.

 She bit her lower lip hard to still its quivering.